mixpanel/docs/docs/Admin/lexicon.md

 ![Lexicon Query Volumes](https://raw.githubusercontent.com/ranic/mixpanel-docs/main/media/Admin/Data%20Governance/Lexicon/lexicon-query-volumes.png)

-# Lexicon Limits

-By default, Mixpanel’s report dropdown menus hide events, event properties, or property values that have not been fired within the last 30 days.
-If there are no instances of an event, event property, or property value within the last 30 days, the dropdown menus will not display that event name, property name, or property value.
-If an event, event property, or property value is not sent in the last 30 days, we assume it's no longer relevant and hide it to declutter the dropdown menus and improve their performance.

-To have an imported event, event property, or property value that’s older than 30 days show in the dropdowns, you can fire a single instance of that event, property, or property value and the data will resurface in the UI.
-If you have the event or property name, you can also try to search for it by typing the name in the dropdown menu.

 # Dropping and Hiding Data

 In Lexicon, you can intercept and drop incoming events or properties.
 Mixpanel won’t store any new data for the event or property you select to drop. **Warning: You cannot recover event data after you drop it.**